KirstenMayland/cs61databases/ANALYSIS.md

 - [IMPLEMENTATION.md](IMPLEMENTATION.md)
 - [ANALYSIS.md](ANALYSIS.md)
 - [FRONTEND.md](FRONTEND.md)

 #### Questions The Dataset Is Capable Of Answering
-1) Is there a correlation between POW's taken and losses of aircrafts, helicopters, or tanks?
-2) Does the amount of personal loss sustained vary with the seasons e.g. summer more losses than winter?
+1) Does the amount of personal loss sustained by Russia vary with the seasons e.g. summer more losses than winter?
-3) Which day in the war so far has resulted in the greatest loss in Russian lives?
+2) Which day in the war so far has resulted in the greatest loss in Russian lives?
-4) Did the type of equipment taking the most losses change from the first month to this last month?
+3) Did the type of equipment sustaining the most losses change from the first month to this last month?
+4) Is there a correlation between POW's taken and losses of aircrafts, helicopters, or tanks?

-### SQL Query
+### SQL Query #1
-The question I seek to answer in Milestone 3 is:
 ##### Does the amount of personal loss sustained by Russia vary with the seasons e.g. summer more losses than winter?

 ```sql